saurshaz/riot-play/README.md

 Server side ES6 usage has been kept to minimal (actually i was also thinking whether i shall be doing this in ES5 only) for purposes of this to be useful to someone (in my team) or otherwise :-)

 - to get started
--- Move the `riot-applyx-config` folder to one folder above `riot-applyx` app folder(outside this folder).
+-- Move the `riot-dyna-config` folder to one folder above `riot-dyna` app folder(outside this folder).
 Edit values in the config files found
 For more on ideal directory structure read this `https://gist.github.com/saurshaz/464fcb960c5469e9b271b7ffe5fbe3c6#file-my_node-md`
 -- `chmod +x riotserve.sh` to enable script to run `webpack` based front-end code necessary permissions